 “…if you have no pests, then the beneficials won’t have any food.
-If there’s no food available, your garden protectors aren’t going to stick around and your garden will be left exposed to infestations.”
+If there’s no food available, your garden protectors aren’t going to stick around and your garden will be left exposed to infestations.
+That’s when a bug becomes a pest!”

-But if you have no pests, then the beneficials won’t have any food.
+What we’re actually saying is that these living creatures eat our food.
+So they are crop competitors.
+But if you have none of these crops competitors because your’e eradicating every one you see, then the beneficials won’t have any food.
 If there’s no food available, your garden protectors aren’t going to stick around and your garden will be left exposed to infestations.
 So a small pest population can help keep your beneficials around, minimizing crop loss.

 Plus, trying to eliminate pests is exhausting!
 If you’ve ever seen a grower weaving in and out of the garden waving a dust buster in the air, then you know exactly what I mean (not that I’ve ever done that… 🤫😂).

-By approaching your garden journey from a space of sharing, you’ll be honing in on what it means to be a steward of the land and your chances of getting the abundance you want from your garden increases.
+By approaching your garden journey from a space of sharing, you’ll be honing in on what it means to be a steward of the land.
+This helps increase your chances of getting the abundance you want from your garden.
 Meanwhile, the effort you have to put in to get all that fresh food decreases.
 That’s a win for everyone!
 The pest population is allowed to eat a little, the beneficials have plenty of food, and you can cross dust busting the garden off your list!
 You’ll be utilizing the laws of nature to benefit everyone.

 Now, this doesn’t mean never taking action if you get an infestation.
 On the contrary, if you notice a crop competitor coming for your food, you’ll absolutely want to act.
 But if the action is just you having to directly deal with the pest, you’re putting more work on yourself than you need now, and in the long run.
 Because you can dust bust those pests all day long, but eventually, they’ll be back.
 When they come, you’ll want to have a strong ecosystem in place so that you don’t have to do all the work by yourself.
 So you’ll want to take actions to create a strong ecosystem.